Inc. (magazine): Founding and early years

+2010s–2020s

-Inc. office is at 7 World Trade Center in New York City.
-In December 2013, Eric Schurenberg was appointed president and editor-in-chief of Inc., replacing the long-tenured Bob LaPointe.
-In March 2018, Schurenberg was appointed CEO of Mansueto Ventures and Ledbetter was promoted to editor-in-chief of Inc.
+In December 2013, Eric Schurenberg was appointed president and editor-in-chief of Inc., replacing the long-tenured Jane Berentson.
+In March 2018, Schurenberg was appointed CEO of Mansueto Ventures, and Jim Ledbetter was promoted to editor-in-chief of Inc. Ledbetter was later succeeded by Scott Omelianuk and Mike Hofman, who currently serves as editor in chief.

-Its current editor-in-chief is Scott Omelianuk, former editor-in-chief of This Old House magazine.
-He succeeded James Ledbetter in early 2020.

-In October 1981, Inc. became the first magazine to feature Steve Jobs on its cover, alongside the proclamation, "This man has changed business forever."

-Inc. publishes books under the imprint An Inc. Original in partnership with Greenleaf Book Group.
-The books are written by business experts and cater to an audience of entrepreneurs.

-Inc. produces a weekly, award-winning podcast called Inc. Uncensored, where Inc. journalists discuss startups, technology, market and industry trends, and more.
-The podcast has released hundreds of episodes, and won the 2016 and 2017 min's Best of the Web Awards for Best Podcast, along with a 2018 Folio: Eddie & Ozzie Award honorable mention.
+Inc. Uncensored podcast won the 2016 and 2017 Best of the Web Awards for Best Podcast, along with a 2018 Folio: Eddie & Ozzie Award honorable mention.

 Inc. received multiple Folio awards in 2017 and 2018, including honors for full-print issues, best redesign, use of video, and use of social media.
-Its 2016 feature "The Stealthy Sales Kings of Amazon" won a Best in Business award from the Society for Advancing Business Writing and Editing.
+Its 2016 feature, "The Stealthy Sales Kings of Amazon", won a Best in Business award from the Society for Advancing Business Writing and Editing.

+In 2023, Inc. won The Society of Publication Designer's silver medal for Feature Profile, Non-celebrity Story for "Computer Freaks", published in May–June 2023.

+Operations

+Inc. is a sister publication to Fast Company, both published under Mansueto Ventures, owned by Joe Mansueto.
+Stephanie Mehta is currently the CEO of Mansueto Ventures, which is now headquartered in New York City at 7 World Trade Center.

+Inc. focuses on entrepreneurship, startups, small businesses, and business growth.
+It provides insights, advice, special reports, and resources for business owners, entrepreneurs, and professionals building their companies, as well as daily news on money, tech, and management.
+Inc.'s online platform consists of Inc.com, the Inc. app, and the Inc. 5000 Community.

+It publishes books under the imprint An Inc. Original in partnership with Greenleaf Book Group.

+Inc. produces a weekly, award-winning podcasts on which Inc. journalists discuss startups, technology, market and industry trends, and more.

+The magazine hosts several events, including the annual Inc. 5000 Conference & Awards Ceremony, which celebrates the Inc. 5000 and allows honorees, alumni, and other growth-minded entrepreneurs to learn and network.